I bought my first dehydrator about 7 years ago from a thrift store. It turned out to be one of the best things that I’ve ever bought.

 Cool Features to Have

 - Clear Trays: If you get a stackable tray dehydrator, go for clear shelves.
-You’ll be able to check on the food easier without having to lift all of the trays.
+You’ll be able to check on the food more easily without lifting all the trays.

 - Timers and Auto Shutoff: Because dehydrating food takes hours, you might forget about it and end up with overly-dehydrated food.
 These features prevent that from happening.

-- Multiple Temperature Settings: Only really advanced dehydrators (like the Excalibur model listed below) have this feature.
-It allows you to set one temperature and then switch to another temperature after a specific amount of time.
+- Multiple Temperature Settings: Only advanced dehydrators (like the Excalibur model listed below) have this feature.
+It allows you to set one temperature and then switch to another one after a specific time.

 - Dishwasher Safe: Dehydrators get sticky, so you want trays or shelves which can be cleaned easily.